 Moheli is where the only National Park is located.
 This is the smallest and most interesting of the Islands.
 Essentially a backwater compared to the other Islands, Moheli is relatively clean and natural.
 It is where you go to leave the planet for a while—as it is less populated except with donkeys.
 Snorkeling amid the colourful coral reef and exploring the dramatic craggy islet off Moheli’s golden shores won’t be a bad idea.
 Fans of sea turtles and marine mammals such as dolphins and whales will also love this Island.

 At Dziani Boundouni, bird-watchers will have a full day fulfilling their dreams.
 Aside from the birds, rare mongoose lemur can also be sighted here.

 Anjouan is the most populated of the Island.
 It is a beautiful place, perfect for hiking and exploration.
 Moya is one of the interesting places on this Island.
 It is a village overlooking a beautiful white beach.
-The beach is perfect for swimming, rock scrambling, and passable snorkeling when the sea is calm.
+The beach is perfect for swimming, rock scrambling and passable snorkeling when the sea is calm.
 Domoni, the original capital of Anjouan, is another interesting sight.
 This is where you have a large population of the island’s craftspeople and shops for beautiful works including fine woodcarvings.

 There is so much more to this Island than one can say or write about.
 Reduced to a few words, one will say the Comoros Island is the right Ecotourism destination.
-Nevertheless, your judgment will best be made if you visit this island.
+Nevertheless, your judgement will best be made if you visit this island.
 Why not make it your next holiday spot and share your experience with other tourists here?